sebastiankpunkt/letsencryptproxy/README.md

 I'm using it with several Windows clients and Synology NAS but it should work with every client based on ACME challenge response.

-The whole LetsEncryptProxy directory is a Visual Studio 2015 project.
+The whole LetsEncryptProxy directory contains the Visual Studio 2015 project files.
+The main parts of the application are located in the files response.aspx.cs and web.config

-Installation:
+## Installation:

 1. Save the content of the directory on your web server.